Dog Life Stages

 At What Age are Dogs Most Active?

 Dogs are known for being very hyperactive pets, with lots of energy and a need for constant attention from their owners and those around them.
 However, there is a particular age at which a dogs’ energy level reaches the peak.
-While energy levels are dependent on the age of the dog, they are also dependent on what the breed, size and condition of your dog is.
+While energy levels depend on the age of the dog, they are also dependent on the breed, size, and condition of your dog.

 Generally, all dogs are the most active when they are puppies because it is during this time that they are naturally curious about their surroundings and very enthusiastic about life.
-It is likely that dogs of all sizes and breeds will want to run around, play, catch butterflies and use all of their energy during puppyhood.
+Dogs of all sizes and breeds will likely want to run around, play, catch butterflies, and use all of their energy during puppyhood.

-The dog’s appetite and dietary intake also has a huge impact on energy levels.
+The dog’s appetite and dietary intake also have a significant impact on energy levels.
 Usually, when your dog is a puppy, he or she will display a ravenous appetite, often asking for double portion sizes.
 This calorific intake is why puppies are the most active at this stage.
-As your dog grows older, their appetite also decreases and they may prefer to stick to a schedule when it comes to their routine instead of constantly wanting to play (as it was during puppyhood).
+As your dog grows older, their appetite also decreases, and they may prefer to stick to a schedule when it comes to their routine instead of always wanting to play (as it was during puppyhood).

 Is 8 Years Old for a Dog?

-Dogs age differently than humans do and they definitely become geriatric or senior much faster.
-Depending on the breed and size of your dog, he or she can become geriatric anywhere between 5 and 10 years of age.
+Dogs age differently than humans do, and they definitely become geriatric or senior much faster.
+Your dog can become geriatric anywhere between 5 and 10 years of age.
+It depends on the breed and size.
 For most larger sized breeds, 8 years of age is well into their senior years, but, at the same time, 8 years of age for smaller sized (teacup) breeds is still quite young and within the stage of adulthood.

-Interestingly enough, while smaller breeds of dogs go through the puppyhood, adolescences and adulthood stages at a faster rate than bigger dog breeds, they are actually slower at aging than their larger sized counterparts.
+Interestingly enough, while smaller breeds of dogs go through the puppyhood, adolescence, and adulthood stages faster than bigger dog breeds, they are actually slower at aging than their larger-sized counterparts.

 Also, if you provide your dog with an ideal and healthy lifestyle, chances are that 8 years will not be too old for your dog.
-A healthy lifestyle would include a proper diet that fulfills your dog’s nutritional needs, a proper exercise that would allow for your dog to have a healthy senior life.
+A healthy lifestyle would include a proper diet that fulfills your dog’s nutritional needs and a proper exercise that would allow your dog to have a healthy senior life.

-Some of the signs of aging you might start noticing in your dog include a diminished strength of certain senses (especially sight and hearing); anxiety or jumpiness, slower movements caused by pain in joints; an inability to burn calories the way he or she used to and even confusion or inability to pay attention.
+Some of the signs of aging you might start noticing in your dog include a diminished strength of individual senses (mainly sight and hearing); anxiety or jumpiness, slower movements caused by pain in joints; an inability to burn calories the way he or she used to and even confusion or failure to pay attention.

-You may want your dog to remain a puppy forever, especially since puppies are extremely adorable.
-However, everyone needs to grow up and you should definitely enjoy every minute of your dog’s development that you can.
-Provide your dog with a good home to ensure that your furry friend remains a happy and healthy dog.
+You may want your dog to remain a puppy forever, especially since puppies are incredibly adorable.
+However, everyone needs to grow up, and you should definitely enjoy every minute of your dog’s development that you can.
+Provide your dog with an excellent home to ensure that your furry friend remains a happy and healthy dog.

 You May Also Like